Kitupala/store-it/README.md

 👉 Modern Responsive Design: A fresh and minimalist UI that emphasizes usability, ensuring a clean aesthetic across all devices.

-and many more, including the latest React 19, Next.js 15 and Appwrite features alongside code architecture and reusability

 ## Tutorial
-This repository is based on in-depth tutorial available on [YouTube](https://www.youtube.com/watch?v=lie0cr3wESQ) channel, JavaScript Mastery.
+This repository is based on in-depth tutorial available on [YouTube](https://www.youtube.com/watch?v=lie0cr3wESQ) by JavaScript Mastery.